-This article explores what cost per mile is, how it’s calculated, why it matters, and how modern delivery operations can use it to drive efficiency.
+This article breaks down what cost per mile is, how to calculate it accurately, and how leading delivery operations are using it to protect margins and plan with confidence.

 Cost per mile refers to the total cost a business incurs to operate a vehicle for every mile it travels.
 It’s one of the most fundamental metrics for fleet-based operations, yet often one of the most overlooked.